bramvreugd/Domoticz-PiMonitor-Plugin/README.md

 process list

 Give all the names of the proceses you want to monitor.
-Check the name of the process with a util like top
+Check the name of the process with a util like top.

-Use parameter domoticz,mosquitto to monitor both the domoticz process as well as the mqtt server process,
+Use parameter domoticz,mosquitto to monitor both the domoticz process as well as the mqtt server process.

 ## Devices
 The following devices are created: